SentinelFi/build_35_submission/readme.md

 ## Traction Evidence:

+The global **parametric insurance market** was valued at **16.2 billion USD** in 2024 and is projected to grow at a **12.6 percent CAGR** through 2034, according to [Global Market Insights](https://www.gminsights.com/industry-analysis/parametric-insurance-market).
+Our first product targets the **flight delay insurance market**, valued at **1.37 billion USD** in 2024 and expected to reach **4.01 billion USD** by 2033, growing at **14.5 percent CAGR**, per [Business Research Insights](https://www.businessresearchinsights.com/market-reports/flight-delay-insurance-market-113081).
+We aim to capture early market share by getting real users into live parametric markets—starting with **Flight Delay Insurance**.

-Since receiving the Kickstart Grant, we’ve made meaningful technical progress on the Sentinel Protocol framework, laying the foundation for decentralized parametric insurance on Soroban.
+Since receiving the Kickstart Grant, we’ve made strong technical progress on **Sentinel Protocol**, a modular, on-chain insurance framework built on **Soroban**.

 Highlights include:

-- Implementation of our ERC-4626-style vault standard, designed for modular use across DeFi applications.
+- Built a modular ERC-4626-style vault standard.
 [View the repo](#)
-- Ongoing work to integrate the vault standard as an extension of OpenZeppelin’s token library on Soroban, in collaboration with the OpenZeppelin team.
-[Discussion or PR link](#)
+- Collaborating with OpenZeppelin to contribute the vault to their Soroban token library.
+[Discussion or PR](#)
-- Integration of Acurast TEE with Soroban, enabling secure and trust-minimized access to Web2 data.
-[Integration code or repo](#)
+- Integrated Acurast TEE with Soroban for secure Web2 data feeds.
+[Integration code](#)
-- A published guide detailing the Acurast-Soroban integration process.
-[Read the article](#)

-On the insurance front, we’ve made strong progress validating real use cases and building functional prototypes:
+We’ve also validated real use cases and built functional prototypes:

-- A working **Flight Delay Insurance UI** is live and ready for testing.
+- General Hedge and Risk Market UI built and ready for testing, designed to support multiple parametric insurance markets including Flight Delay Insurance.
 [View UI](#)
-- We’ve also built a **Fire Insurance prototype** for the Build on Stellar Hackathon, using NASA’s FIRMS API and satellite fire data.
-This demonstrates that with a reliable oracle, we can launch effective parametric insurance products across multiple verticals.
+- Fire Insurance prototype using NASA FIRMS satellite data.
 [Project link](#)
-- We’re currently in conversations with two other teams interested in building on our framework:
+- Engaged with teams building crop insurance and other verticals on Sentinel.
+[Team link](#)
-  - One of them is building **crop insurance** for weather-related risks in Africa and applying to the next Kickstart round.
-[Team/project link](#)
-- Additionally, we conducted **over a dozen user interviews** during ETHDenver 2025 with both insurance buyers and DeFi yield providers, helping us validate product-market fit across both user groups.
+- Conducted 12+ user interviews at ETHDenver 2025 with DeFi yield seekers and insurance buyers.

-We also performed **preliminary Monte Carlo simulations** to explore sustainable yield generation for counterparty investors:
+Early simulations suggest strong yield potential for risk investors:
-  - For **Flight Insurance**, simulations show a median yield of **50%** with a 3-hour delay threshold and flight delay probabilities ranging from 1% to 10%.
+- Flight Delay Insurance shows median yields of 50% with a 3-hour delay threshold.
-  - For **Fire Insurance**, simulations show a median yield of **50–220%** in areas with prior wildfire activity, assuming wildfire probabilities between **0.3% and 1.7%**.
 [Yield analysis](#)

-With the **Build Award**, we aim to go beyond the developer and infrastructure side and focus on bringing real users into the ecosystem.
-This includes both **insurance buyers** and **counterparty investors**, helping us test live risk markets and validate sustainable yield at scale.
+- Fire Insurance shows yields of 50–220% in high-risk zones.
+[Yield analysis](#)

+With the Build Award, we will complete the remaining infrastructure and then shift our focus to onboarding insurance buyers and capital providers—testing live markets, validating sustainable yields, and accelerating real-world adoption.

 ## Technical Architecture